-- 1 If international students and students other than international students who have attended secondary education outside Japan for a long period take Japanese language/culture courses and acquire credits, they can transfer the credits for such subjects to credits for Liberal Arts Education required for graduation.
+- If international students and students other than international students who have attended secondary education outside Japan for a long period take Japanese language/culture courses and acquire credits, they can transfer the credits for such subjects to credits for Liberal Arts Education required for graduation.
 However, you cannot count the credits for subjects on Japanese culture as credits for foreign languages. - 2 The subjects and the maximum number of credits replaced by credits for subjects mentioned in the previous paragraph shall be as follows:

-Department Subject Max. no. of credits

-Department of Integrated Arts and Area Courses 10

-Sciences Foreign Languages 6

-Department of Integrated Global Foreign Languages 12
+Department Subject Max. no. of credits Department of Integrated Auto and Sciences Area Courses 10 Department of Integrated Arts and Sciences Foreign Languages 6 Department of Integrated Global Studies Foreign Languages 10

-Studies